seandstewart/typical/README.md

 2. Custom Unions are now supported via registering custom coercers with `typic.register`, as a result of raising the priority of user-registered coercers.

+_New in version 1.4.0:_
+1. A new wrapper has been added to simplify dataclass usage:

+    ```python
+    import typic

+    @typic.klass
+    class Foo:
+        bar: str

+    ```
+    is equivalent to
+    ```python
+    import dataclasses
+    import typic

+    @typic.al
+    @dataclasses.dataclass
+    class Foo:
+        bar: str

+    ```
+    All standard dataclass syntax is supported with `typic.klass`

 ## Documentation